rpatterson/prunerr/README.rst

    downloading any further data.
 This is useful to avoid a number of issues that can happen if disk space is fully exhausted, including corrupted download client state and/or data.

+   TODO: Notifications?

+TODO: Mark stalled torrents as failed in Servarr

 *********************
 Servarr Custom Script